 There are two broad approaches for decomposing aggregate productivity growth into "pure" technological change and an "allocative efficiency" component.
 The first approach, often called statistical, basically comprises variations of the shift-share or within-between decompositions, including the extensive margin (entry-exit) or not.
 The second approach is model-based.
-It derives a comparative static result that relates changes to individual firms TFP or markups to changes of aggregate TFP.
-Because these are based on equilibrium relations, these results show how a technology shock (for instance) leads to an improvement in aggregate technology and also to a reallocation of factor and input shares.
+It derives a comparative static result that relates changes to individual firms' TFP or markups to changes of aggregate TFP.
+Because they are based on equilibrium relations, these results show how a technology shock (for instance) leads to an improvement in aggregate TFP directly and through a reallocation of factor and input shares.

-Baqaee & Farhi (2020) introduce a general equilibrium model with a production network and markups, allowing them to quantify both misallocation (that is, the overall distance to an ideal situation) and the change in allocative efficiency (that is, the contribution of changes in resources allocation to TFP growth).
+Baqaee & Farhi (2020) introduce a general equilibrium model with a production network and markups, allowing them to quantify both misallocation (that is, the overall distance to an ideal situation) and the change in allocative efficiency (that is, the contribution of changes in resource allocation to TFP growth).
 They derive an equation that decomposes a distorted (i.e. markup-corrected) version of the Solow residual into an allocative efficiency component and a pure technology component (firm-level TFP growth).
-Baqaee & Farhi's (2020) model clarifies a key point about how the specific empirical pattern of markups relate to misallocation.
-To recall, aggregate markups have increased for two main reasons: the top markups firm have increased their markups, and the top markup firms have gained market shares.
+Baqaee & Farhi's (2020) model clarifies a key point about how the specific empirical pattern of markups relates to misallocation.
+To recall, aggregate markups have increased for two main reasons: the top markup firms have increased their markups, and the top markup firms have gained market shares.
 These two effects have different consequences.
 On the one hand, the increase of markups at the frontier has increased the dispersion in markups, making potential gains from removing markups higher - misallocation, in this sense, has increased.
 On the other hand, the reallocation of sales toward high markups, high productivity firms has increased allocative efficiency.

-In a calibration to the US economy, Baqaee & Farhi (2020) find that between 1997 and 2014, changes allocative efficiency contributed about half of the growth of TFP.
+In a calibration to the US economy, Baqaee & Farhi (2020) find that between 1997 and 2014, changes in allocative efficiency contributed about half of the growth of TFP.
 Was this contribution constant?
 In other words, if half of cumulative TFP growth was due to contributions from allocative efficiency, how much of the slowdown of TFP growth was due to changes in the contributions of allocative efficiency?
 We next address this question.

-Baqaee & Farhi (2020) assume a constant return to scale cost function of the form $\frac{1}{A_i}C((1 + \tau{1i})p_1, (1 + \tau{2i})p_2,...)$ , where $A_i$ is a Hicks-neutral TFP growth factor, and the wedges $\tau{ki}$ can be thought of as distortions in general (a tax or anything that prevents producer i from considering the actual price $p_i$ , and forces it to consider the distorted prices $(1 + \tau{ki})p_k$ instead).
+Baqaee & Farhi (2020) assume a constant returns to scale cost function of the form $\frac{1}{A_i}C((1 + \tau{1i})p_1, (1 + \tau{2i})p_2,...)$, where A_i is a Hicks-neutral TFP growth factor, and the wedges τ{ki} can be thought of as distortions in general (a tax or anything that prevents producer i from considering the actual price p_k , and forces it to consider the distorted prices $(1 + \tau{ki})p_k$ instead).
 They consider that the wedges come from markups from intermediate producers, allowing them to calibrate their model using data derived from the recent work on the evolution of markups reviewed above.
-Baqaee & Farhi (2020) derive that, under cost minimization, this aggregate decomposition of TFP holds to first order where $Y_t$ is aggregate output, $\mathcal{A}$ and $\mu$ are vectors of producer-level TFP and markups, $\lambda$ and $\tilde{\lambda}$ are vectors of revenue and cost-based Domar weights of the producers, and $\Lambda$ and $\tilde{\Lambda}$ are vectors of revenue and cost-based Domar weights for factors. $\mathcal{L}t$ is a vector with the quantity of factors, in practice composition-adjusted labor, and capital (see Appendix D.2 for details).
-The revenue-based Domar weights are defined as producer-level sales over GDP, and the cost-based Domar weights are producer-level total cost over GDP (under constant returns, revenue is total cost times the markup).
-When applied to factors, this means that revenue-based Domar weights are factor shares.
-Cost-based Domar weights, which are needed to compute the adjusted Solow residual, are not factor shares, but distortion-corrected factor shares.
-Roughly speaking, the key insight here is that if all producers apply a markup along a supply chain, for a downstream producer, the difference between price and "true cost" (i.e. as if all its upstream suppliers had no markups) depends on the depth of the supply chain.
+Baqaee & Farhi (2020) derive that, under cost minimization, the following aggregate decomposition of TFP holds to first order:

-$$\underline{\Delta \log Y_t - \tilde{\Lambda}'{t-1} \Delta \log \mathcal{L}t} \approx \underbrace{\tilde{\lambda}'{t-1} \Delta \log \mathcal{A}t - \tilde{\lambda}'{t-1} \Delta \log \mu_t - \tilde{\Lambda}'{t-1} \Delta \log \Lambda_t}{\Delta \text{ Technology}}, \quad \Delta \text{ Allocative Efficiency}$$ (8)
+$$\underbrace{\Delta \log Y_t - \tilde{\Lambda}'{t-1} \Delta \log \mathcal{L}t}{\Delta Markup-corrected Solow residual} \approx \underbrace{\tilde{\lambda}'{t-1} \Delta \log \mathcal{A}t}{\Delta Technology} - \underbrace{\tilde{\lambda}'{t-1} \Delta \log \mu_t - \tilde{\Lambda}'{t-1} \Delta \log \Lambda_t}{\Delta Allocative Efficiency},$$ (8)